alecpnkw/fastqc-minerva-smk/README.md

-# STAR-RSEM
+# fastqc-minerva-smk

-Work in progress.
+A snakemake workflow for Minerva.